 Much of the water testing in the Woronora ‘Special Area’ is done by Peabody

 Peabody Energy Australia is a subsidiary of Peabody Energy Corporation in the USA.
-The company made $21 billion from its Australian subsidiaries over the last 6 years to 2021, but paid no tax.
+The company made $26 billion from its Australian subsidiaries over the last 8 years, but paid no tax.
 The parent company also has a terrible environmental record; it came last on the list for environmental compliance / impact when Newsweek ranked 500 large global companies in 2009 and 2012.

 None of this was a concern for the NSW Department of Planning when they assessed, then approved the most recent application the company made to mine underneath our reservoir.

 Much of the testing in the Woronora ‘Special Area’ appears to done by the mining company itself.
 WaterNSW reportedly only has two water testing stations in the catchment.
 Meanwhile Peabody’s ‘Woronora Reservoir Impact Strategy Panel’ (WRIS Panel) has argued against the need for any more detailed ‘Woronora reservoir water balance’ studies due to ‘difficulties in achieving the accuracy required to detect water losses from the reservoir due to mining’.

 In advice provided to the Department of Planning regarding the approval of LW305-307, WaterNSW argued that a detailed water balance study would be one of the only ways to determine compliance with the Woronora Reservoir ‘performance measure’.
 Their advice has been dismissed.

 The Department of Planning together with Peabody appear to have united to circumvent further studies, discounted the advice of WaterNSW, and handed responsibility for monitoring the health of our ‘Special Area’ catchment to the mining company itself.